gabrielribbae/pimox-kvm-orangepi4-lts/README.md

 So the journey to enable KVM for big.LITTLE arch in Pimox begin here.
 BTW, pi 4 is not big.LITTLE, so that's why it does not have this problem.

+A script chopped in pieces (for better self understanding but still need more work to done) is shown in [Script.md](https://github.com/gabrielribbae/pimox-kvm-orangepi4-lts/blob/main/Script.md)

 Info gathered so far:

 - https://github.com/pimox/qemu-server/pull/1